Laundry washing ball

-A laundry ball can be used up to 1000 times so it is just matter of dividing the cost of laundry ball by 1000 to know the cost per cycle.
+A laundry ball can be used up to 1000 times so it is just a matter of dividing the cost of the laundry ball by 1000 to know the cost per cycle.

 Choosing a laundry washing ball

-The best advice we can give is, read the product reviews.
+The best advice we can give is, to read the product reviews.

-Just have a look to the product reviews to find those with the most positive feedback.
+Just have a look at the product reviews to find those with the most positive feedback.

-We want to leave very clear that for those clothes with major stains the washing ball may not be able to fully remove the stains.
-In those cases we are using detergent, until we come up with an eco friendly alternative.
+We want to leave it very clear that for those clothes with major stains the washing ball may not be able to fully remove the stains.
+In those cases, we are using detergent, until we come up with an eco-friendly alternative.

-For those clothes which just require to be washed up and refreshed, a laundry washing ball it is perfect alternative to detergents.
+For those clothes which just require to be washed up and refreshed, a laundry washing ball is the perfect alternative to detergents.

-– Water conservation both benefit you and the environment –
+Water conservation both benefits you and the environment

 And it also does benefit the environment because conserving water prevents any unnecessary waste of natural resources.

-For example, if 9000 households would manage to save as little as 5 litres of water per day:
+For example, if 9000 households would manage to save as little as 5 liters of water per day: